-The properties were revalued on 5 October and 12 December 2011.
+The properties were revalued on 30 December 2015.
 The valuations were carried out by Messrs.
-Chartwell ITAC International (Kajang) Sdn Bhd, an external independent firm of professional valuer registered with the Board of Valuers, Appraisers and Estate Agents Malaysia based on the comparison method (open market value).
+Nasir, Sabarudin & Associates, an independent qualified valuer registered with the Board of Valuers, Appraisers and Estate Agents Malaysia based on the Comparison Method of Valuation.